precice/precice.github.io/pages/community/community-contribute-to-precice.md

 After working on your new simulation case, you may want to share it with the community to use as a starting point, or to demonstrate a new feature.
 We welcome contributions to our [tutorials repository](https://github.com/precice/tutorials/) and we will discuss it with you over a few [review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request) iterations.
 If you roughly follow the guidelines in this section, your contribution could be merged very quickly.
+Since we aim to maintain and update all tutorials, it is important for us that every tutorial merged follows the same structure and conventions.

 {% tip %}
 Get in touch with us early and we will be very happy to help you with every step!
 Open a first draft Pull Request on GitHub and we can together bring it into a fitting shape.